alexwcheng/crack-detection/README.md

 Architects and engineers visit construction sites regularly to observe general progress and identify deficient work.
 Photography is the primary way to document conditions on-site.
 If the project is large, then thousands of photos can be taken on a single visit.
 After the site visit, a field report is made that records general observations and identifies any deficient work.
 It is very time-consuming to to find all of the images that capture deficient work in order to generate a detailed and thorough field report.

-So to make life easier, an automated tool powered by a Convolutional Neural Network (CNN) can help detect obviously deficient work for us.
+So to make life easier, an automated tool powered by a Convolutional Neural Network (CNN) can help detect obviously deficient work for us - in particular, cracking.
 This tool is not intended to replace manual review of construction images completely, but would speed up the process significantly.
 In a large design firm, this tool would save thousands of hours of labor per year.
 This in turn saves hundreds of thousands of dollars, which means more profit and less mind-numbing work to be done by already overworked professionals.

 #
 ### Project Goals

-The goal of this project is to create an automated tool that can automatically classify 3 things about a construction photo:
+The goal of this project is to create an automated tool that can rapidly classify 3 things about a construction photo:

 1. Is the photo "general" or "specific"?
 2. What type of material is in the photo?
 3. Is this material "cracked" or "not cracked"?

 #
-### Methodology
+### Data

-1. Gather a dataset of images of general construction progress photos, and photos focusing on common building materials seen on construction sites.
-The data collection includes a combination of actual construction photos, web-scraped photos, and personal photography).
+• I gathered a dataset of roughly 4,000 images of general construction progress photos, and photos focusing on common building materials seen on construction sites, including brick, concrete, drywall, glass, and tile.
+The dataset was built using combination of actual construction photos, web-scraped photos, and personal photography.

-2. Define the evaluation metrics for success.
-The most important thing is to capture ALL of the deficiencies, no matter what.
-Missing deficiencies is potentially a safety issue.
-Arguably, the most important metric to evaluate "success" would be to measure RECALL and FALSE NEGATIVE RATE.
-However, we don't want to just classify all images as "deficient"...then we aren't saving architects and engineers any time or effort!
-So maybe we would consider using F1-Score instead since it balances accuracy and recall so the model doesn't just classify everything as deficient.

-2. Create, train, and fine-tune CNN for "general" vs. "specific" classification.

-3. Create, train, and fine-tune CNN for material type classification.

-4. Create, train, and fine-tune CNN for "cracked" vs. "not cracked" classification.

-5. Analyze prediction probabilities for each type of classification.
-Determine a prediction probability "cutoff" point at which an image would need to be manually checked by a person, since the model is not "confident" enough in its prediction.

-6. Analyze confusion matrix results of the CNN models.
-Determine accuracy, precision, recall, and F1 score metrics.
-Determine a ratio of how often the model is correctly classifying "cracked" materials.
-That is what we care about most.

-7. Design a presentation to cleanly and simply explain the findings of the modeling process.
+• In building this unique dataset, I tried to keep the dataset balanced in terms of "cracked" versus "not cracked" images.
+Since people take pictures of construction deficiencies at many different scales, I endeavored to collect a variety of photos with cracks of all sizes.
+• One challenge to overcome is to have the crack be large or prominent enough in the photo for a human (or a computer) to detect it.
+So images of both "obvious" and "subtle" cracking were included in the dataset.
+• Another challenge is "noise" in the photo - like people, or construction tools, or other visual distractions.
+So a range of images were included that introduce various amounts of visual "noise" to ensure that the CNN would pick up on cracking in both simple and more complex scenes.

 #
-### CNN Architecture
+### Evaluation Metrics

+• Next, I had to define the evaluation metrics for success.
+• Missing deficiencies is potentially a safety issue.
+So arguably, the most important metric to evaluate "success" would be to measure **RECALL** and/or **FALSE NEGATIVE RATE.**
+• However, we don't want to just classify all images as "deficient"...because then we wouldn't be saving architects and engineers any time or effort!
+• So **F1-Score** is likely the best metric to measure instead since it balances precision and recall.
+• To explain performance non-technically, I used accuracy since most already have an understanding of this metric.

 #
+### CNN Building + Training

+• I built and trained 3 CNNs:
+   • One for "general" vs. "specific" classification.
+   • One for material type classification.
+   • One for "cracked" vs. "not cracked" classification.

+#
 ### CNN Metrics

+• I analyzed confusion matrix results of the CNN models, then determined accuracy, precision, recall, and F1 score metrics.
+• Next, I plotted prediction probabilities for each type of classification.
+• Prediction probabiities are important in crack detection.
+Architects and engineers want to be certain that they are not missing any significant, potentially dangerous deficiencies.
+Otherwise, there will be a significant professional liability.
+• So I determined a prediction probability "cutoff" point at which an image would need to be manually checked by a person, since the model is not "confident" enough in its prediction for architects and engineers to trust the prediction completely.

 #
 ### Conclusions

+• For every 1,000 images:
+   • At a 90% prediction probability cutoff, we only have to manually check 140 images.
+(86% reduction of work.)
+   • At a 95% prediction probability cutoff, we only have to manually check 200 images.
+(80% reduction of work.)
+   • At a 99% prediction probability cutoff, we only have to manually check 310 images.
+(69% reduction of work.)

+#
+### Future Work

+• Improvements:
+   • Use images with more “visual noise” to train on
+   • Use images capturing more types of materials.
+   • Allow model to train longer (more rounds of practice).
+• Future Work:
+   • Build more models to detect other types of deficiencies besides cracking.
+   • Combine these models to build a tool that can detect all types of deficiencies.
+   • In the future, instead of people, maybe drones could take photos of construction sites!
+   • Using a more robust version of this tool, drones could auto-identify deficient work!